Skip to content ↓

 Writing

-In the Autumn term, we will be focusing our learning on writing to discuss, writing to narrate, writing to inform and writing to entertain.
 They will learn new skills; practise using them and apply them through pieces of extended writing.
 They will have time to edit their work and evaluate their work.

 To help your child at home, please continue to learn their spellings every week as they will have a spelling test every Monday.
 They have two weeks to learn the spellings and we test the children each week so we can monitor their progress.